z3l4w5/tintin-space/content/docs/part1/chapter8/3/_index.md

 # 8.3 Importing themes

 Once we have enabled Hugo Modules, we can come back to config.yaml to manage it.
-If the theme is available as a Git repository on GitHub (as is the case with most Hugo themes), Hugo can do the job of fetching and set- ting it up for us automatically.
-We will be testing the waters by first import- ing Eclectic via Hugo Modules and then move to AcmeTheme after that.
+If the theme is available as a Git repository on GitHub (as is the case with most Hugo themes), Hugo can do the job of fetching and setting it up for us automatically.
+We will be testing the waters by first importing Eclectic via Hugo Modules and then move to AcmeTheme after that.
 Unlike downloading the theme manually from GitHub and placing it in the themes folder, we can put github.com/hugoinaction/Eclectic in the theme configuration setting as listing 8.2 shows, and Hugo will do the downloading for us.

 {{< hint info >}}
 **NOTE** If you are working offline, read along to section 8.7, where we get back to using the theme locally, discussing how we can achieve that for other dependencies.